COVID-19 Contingency Plan

 Work that can be completed remotely should be done so and only conduct site visits to client’s premises or working at third party premises when it is physically required, such as photography shoot of a particular building or premises.

-In the short term, agreement with clients should be made in advance to minimise time spent on site, and reasonable distance between individuals.
-The wearing of face mask is required at all times on public transport, retail shops and in close proximity with clients or third parties or when socially distancing of less than 2 meters is possible in the space provided.
+In the short term, agreement with clients should be made in advance to minimise time spent on site and reasonable distance between individuals.
+The wearing of a face mask is required at all times on public transport, retail shops and in close proximity with clients or third parties or when socially distancing of less than 2 meters is possible in the space provided.

 Hand hygiene is a key part of stopping the spread of COVID-19 and as such James Morris will wash hands with soap and water where possible if this is not possible James’ will disinfect hands with alcohol gel, upon arrival on-site, every hour and when leaving the site.